gscrow/dressipi-com/_posts/2018-12-18-monthly-retail-round-up-december-2018.markdown

 The store will include a fashion assortment specifically tailored to Hammersmith customers along with H&M Home products.
 Reported in [Retail Week](https://www.retail-week.com/fashion/handms-new-concept-store--nothing-like-your-average-handm/7030643.article), there are also many new additions to the store apart from the new look including:

 * A ‘Repair and Remake’ station where H&M will repair customer-owned H&M clothing.
-* Personalisation in the shape of customised embroidery with prices starting at around the £3 mark.
+* Personalization in the shape of customised embroidery with prices starting at around the £3 mark.
 * Screens showing images of customers wearing recent purchases that they have shared using the #HMxME hashtag on Instagram.
 * Self-checkouts in addition to normal till points (the first H&M in the UK to do this...Zara launched self-checkouts earlier this year, which you can read about in our [blog post](https://dressipi.com/blog/zaras-self-service-check-out-highlights-a-stronger-focus-on-creating-better-in-store-customer-experiences/) where we went to try it out for ourselves).